lin4studyux/graderapp/README.md

 4. Either manually start the Build or commit a change in github repository at https://github.com/lin4studyux/graderapp
 5. app will be deployed on EC2 and ready for use
 6. Test by connecting to EC2 instance and running curl http://0.0.0.0:5001/grader/84.2/Fahrenheit/Rankine/543.94.
 Expected output: {"data": {"grade": "correct"}}
-7. I can provide the privatekey for you to run the test.
+7. username and password for testuser are provided above.

 A prioritized list of development tasks:
 1. Improve the code performance by using better data structures and probably lambda expressions.